 You make the criteria (with the help of your students) and then ask students to brainstorm ideas for how you can celebrate together.

-Maybe you’ll be surprised with their suggestions.
+Maybe you’ll be surprised by their suggestions.
 Once there’s a list, you can nudge them toward picking the idea that you would like to do.

 Halloween is supposed to be fun and if you’re already stressing about what to do, then maybe you should just keep it very simple.
 It’s supposed to be fun.
 And, if you think of something cool that other teachers would benefit from, please let us know in the comments below.